 This is another frequent complication that occurs in babies during the first 24 hours of life and is characterized by a blood sugar of less than 40mg/dl.

-It occurs because raised sugar levels in the mother cause an increase in blood insulin levels as well that crosses the placenta and enters the fetal circulation.
+It occurs because raised sugar levels in the mother cause an increase in blood insulin levels as well, which crosses the placenta and enters the fetal circulation.

 8. Long-term complications of gestational diabetes mellitus: